Systems-Syndicate/final/README.md

 ## Running Day 'n Knight
 To run Day 'n Knight, you will need the following devices:
-- 1 tablet device (e.g. iPad, Android Galaxy Fold) for the chessboard with Expo Go application downloaded
+- 1 tablet device (e.g. iPad, Samsung Galaxy Fold) for the chessboard with Expo Go application downloaded
 - 1 computer to host the back-end and chessboard front-end
 - 1 smartphone (to simulate a household member) with Expo Go application downloaded
 - 1 NFC chip, attached to a chess piece